Written by Ellie Collins, Content Marketing Manager at Seedrs.

 In this post we will explore this topic in detail, using data from the share schemes set up on the Vestd platform by UK businesses.

-For example, an early stage business with no funding and a small team will be in a very different place to an established corporate-sized firm with hundreds of employees.
+For example, early-stage business with no funding and a small team will be in a very different place to an established corporate-sized firm with hundreds of employees.
 No doubt their respective equity pools will be different too.

 That said, there are some benchmarks to explore, to give you an idea of what other businesses tend to do when creating their share schemes.